"Works great and smells heavenly!"

 For more information, visit the Centers for Disease Prevention and Control (CDC).

 For chiggers, it is suggested to take a shower within four hours of exposure and scrub very well with a washcloth or luffa.
-Powdered sulphur, though the smell is offensive to some, is said to be effective.
+Powdered sulfur, though the smell is offensive to some, is said to be effective.
 Repel Permanone Insect Repellent Clothing & Gear Spray can help also.
 Read and follow the directions.

 Mosquito season begins once the temperature is consistently about 50°F (10°C).
 At about 50°F, female mosquitoes feel safe to start laying their eggs.
 Depending on where you are in the country, this time of the season varies.